 1. Applying INT and MOD Functions

-- First, select cell D5 and type down the formula as below and press ENTER to get the result in feet and inches.
+- First, select cell D5, type down the formula below, and press ENTER to get the result in feet and inches.

 The formula converts the numeric value of inches to text that represents the same amount in inches and feet.